A guest post by Tom Stockwell.

 AMoYA, an acronym for Artbanka Museum of Young Art, is a gallery situated right before walking under that famous arch and onto Charles Bridge.
 Yet it’s tucked away slightly to the left, down an arch way and devoid of any pomp and ceremony.
 Only the curious and those with time to wander make it here – the tourist groups bypass the place without a second thought on their mission to Charles Bridge and the castle.
 This is a place that, as the name suggests, is young, hip and edgy – and “edgy” isn’t thrown around lightly in this case.
 Jesus doing gymnastics, a very lifelike statue who is, erm, having “personal time”, and a toy collection that make Andy’s toys from the first Toy Story movie look like a collection of Care Bears – this is an art gallery that will leave you with your mouth wide open and plenty of space to breathe.

 Update – May 2013: I’ve received reports that the AMoYA has been closed.
-Please check with the ppi claims online tourism board in Prague for latest news.
+Please check with the local tourism board in Prague for latest news.

 4. Beer Monastery